EndPointCorp/end-point-blog/2010/09/27/postgres-configuration-best-practices.html.md

 I then add a good 20+ empty lines, so anyone viewing the file is forced to focus on the all-caps message above.

 The next step is to put all the settings you care about at the bottom of the file.
 Which ones should you care about?
 Any setting you have changed (obviously), any setting that you *might* change in the future, and any that you may not have changed, but someone may want to look up.
 In practice, this means a list of about 25 items.
-After aligning all the values to the right and breaking things into logical groups,  here's what the bottom of the postgresql.conf looks like:
+After aligning all the values to the right and breaking things into logical groups, here’s what the bottom of the postgresql.conf looks like:

 ```nohighlight
 ## Connecting